-We first saw the location for this house on a crisp November morning and were immediately entranced.
-There was the soft blue light of a northern dawn and snow on the distant Penhill.
-It was a job worth travelling for and we had to win!
+We first saw the location for this house on a crisp November morning and were immediately entranced by the soft blue light of a northern dawn and snow on the distant Penhill.
+It was a project worth travelling for and we had to win the instruction!

-The stone house is in two conceptual parts the tower and mill.
-The glazed entrance enters between these and from here one can look to the distant moors to the south.
-The client an avid musician has a music room with panoramic views from three sides of the room in the tower.
-On the opposite side of the entrance is the main living and kitchen space which is acoustical far enough away from the music room!
+The stone house is in two conceptual parts; the tower and mill.
+The glazed entrance is to be found between these and from here one can look to the distant moors to the south.
+The client, an avid musician, has a music room with panoramic views from three sides of the room in the tower.
+On the opposite side of the entrance is the main living and kitchen space, which is acoustically far enough away from the music room!

 The building sits well on the edge of the village and acts as a natural bookend to it.